Obafemi Owode

 Obafemi Owode is a Local Government Area in Ogun State, Nigeria.
 Its headquarters are in the town of Owode at 6°57′N 3°30′E.

-It has an area of 1,410 km² and a population of 228,851 at the 2006 census.
+It has an area of 1,410 km2 and a population of 228,851 at the 2006 census.
+The population was estimated to be 399,800 in 2022.

 The postal code of the area is 110.

 Historical background

 Obafemi Owode Local Government is one of the Local Governments that came into existence through Edict No.9 of 1976, resulting from the 1976 Local Government reforms, prior to this period, the administration of the area was carried out by Oba Provincial Authority, Owode District Council and Obafemi District Council.

 Obafemi Owode Local Government has its headquarters at Owode Egba.

 Boundaries

 Obafemi Owode Local Government shares common boundaries with the following Local and State Governments: